Shifted Convolution Sums for $GL(3)\times GL(2)$ Averaged over weighted sets: Introduction

-The special case $(*)$ is of particular interest to us.
-Not only do we improve and generalize Sun's result in \cite{sun2018averages} by considering $D=1$ and $\mathcal{Q}_1=\{1\}$ with $a'(1)=1$, such factorization is related to our \textbf{second goal} of this paper: To recover the factorizable moduli structure of the Jutila's circle method, which we now explain and exemplify with the fixed shift problem.
+The special case $(*)$ is of particular interest to us, and it is related to our \textbf{second goal} of this paper: To recover the factorizable moduli structure of Jutila's circle method, which we now explain and exemplify with the fixed shift problem.